Duty to warn

 A duty to warn is a concept that arises in the law of torts in a number of circumstances, indicating that a party will be held liable for injuries caused to another, where the party had the opportunity to warn the other of a hazard and failed to do so.

 History

-Two landmark legal cases established therapists' legal obligations to breach confidentiality if they believe a client poses a risk to himself or others.
-The first one was Tarasoff v.
-Regents of the University of California where a therapist failed to inform a young woman and her parents of specific death threats made by a client.
+In the United States, two landmark legal cases established therapists' legal obligations to breach confidentiality if they believe a client poses a risk to himself or others.
+The first was Tarasoff v.
+Regents of the University of California (1976), where a therapist failed to inform a young woman and her parents of specific death threats made by a client.
 The other case was Jablonski by Pahls v.
-United States which further extended the responsibilities of duty to warn by including the review of previous records that might include a history of violent behavior.
+United States (1983), which further extended the responsibilities of duty to warn by including the review of previous records that might include a history of violent behavior.